-- Length Extension (LXT, one bit) is 0 if the length of the first packet can be expressed in 7 bits, and 1 in other case. - Length (LEN, 7 or 15 bits): This is the length of the multiplexed packet in bytes not including the length field.
+- Length Extension (LXT, one bit) is 0 if the current byte is the last byte where the length of the packet is included, and 1 in other case. - Length (LEN, 7, 14, 21, etc. bits): This is the length of the multiplexed packet (in bytes), not including the length field.
 If the length of the multiplexed packet is less than 128 bytes (less than or equal to 127 bytes), LXT is set to 0 and the 7 bits of the length field represent the length of the multiplexed packet.
-If the length of the multiplexed packet is greater than 127 bytes, LXT is set to 1 and the 15 bits of the length field are the length of the multiplexed packet.
-The maximum length of a multiplexed packet is 32,768 bytes.
-Packets larger than 32,768 bytes will need to be sent in their native form.
-However, this will have to be reduced to 16,383 bytes taking into account that the maximum size of the First header is 14 bits.
-A Simplemux ingress is not required to multiplex all packets smaller than 32,768 bytes.
-It may choose to only multiplex packets smaller than a configurable size into a Simplemux multiplexed packet.
+If the length of the multiplexed packet is greater than 127 bytes, additional bytes are added.
+The first bit of each of the added bytes is the LXT.
+If LXT is set to 1, it means that there is an additional byte for expressing the length.
+This allows to multiplex packets of any length (see the next figures).